akhikhl/gradle-onejar/README.md

 - **arch** - optional, string, denotes the target architecture.
 Does not affect product generation (yet).

 - **language** - optional, string, denotes the target language.
-Does not affect product generation (yet).
+When specified, the value is added to JVM parameters in launcher scripts in the form -Duser.language=$language.

 - **suffix** - optional, string, denotes the suffix to be added to the generated files/folders.